etylizer/etylizer/test_files/tycheck/README.md

 Files in this directory should follow some conventions:

-* A test that should fail is either placed in a file ending with _failN.erl (where N is empty or some natural number) or its first line is `% Error`.
+* A test that should fail is either placed in a file ending with _failN.erl (where N is empty or some natural number) or its first line is `% ERROR`.
   * If the first line of the file starts with `% ERROR`, then all following comment lines are treated as a string that must occur somewhere in the error message.
 The first space character after the `%` is ignored.